MG F / MG TF: EXF

 Project EXF represents a limited production of five single-seat MG F sports cars that allude to historic land-speed records set by MG between 1930 and 1959.
 Known simply as the F, the MG car features largely standard MG F components, a turbocharged 1.4L (329 bhp) Rover K-Series engine, and a drag coefficient of less than 0.25.
 On 20 August 1997, the F achieved a top speed of 217 mi/h at the SpeedWeek festivities in Bonneville, Utah, United States.

 Engines

 MG TF

 In 2002, the MG TF was released, named after the MG TF Midget of the 1950s.
-Based upon the MG F platform, but heavily redesigned and reengineered, the most significant mechanical changes were the abandonment of Hydragas suspension in favour of conventional coil springs, the new design of the air induction system that along with new camshafts produces more power than in MG F engines, and the torsional stiffness of the body increased by 20%.
+Based upon the MG F platform but heavily redesigned and reengineered, the most significant mechanical changes were the abandonment of Hydragas suspension in favour of conventional coil springs, the new design of the air induction system, which, along with new camshafts, produces more power than the MG F engine, and a 20% increase in the torsional stiffness of the body.

-Various cosmetic changes include a revised grille, redesigned front headlights, bumpers, side air-intake grills, rear boot, etc. It held a decent amount of sales despite problems including uneven shut lines on the drivers door on models for the United Kingdom.
+The various cosmetic changes included a revised grille and redesigned front headlights, bumpers, side air-intake grills, rear boot, etc. It generated a reasonable number of sales, despite problems that included uneven shut lines on the driver's door on United Kingdom models.
 Production was suspended in April 2005, when MG Rover collapsed.
 39,249 MG TFs were built from 2002 until 2005.